Do you have a drug or alcohol addiction? Do you live in the Surrey area? Would you like to get clean?

 The family members of inpatients are often equally affected by their loved one’s addiction.
 Family therapy thus attempts to heal the wounds bore by patients’ family members.

-Inpatient treatment follows a solid routine and an intensive type of treatment to help you overcome the addiction.
-The wake-up time is at 7 am, which is also when the nurses administer medications for the day.
+Inpatient treatment follows a solid routine.
+The wake-up time is at 7 am.
+This is also when the nurses give out medication for the day.

-After breakfast, it’s time for individual therapies.
-These sessions can last anywhere between 45 and 90 minutes and might include CBT and DBT.
-After this, residents will have some free time to walk around the facility or spend some time in various fitness classes or holistic treatments.
+After breakfast, it’s time for one-to-one therapy.
+These sessions can last between 45 and 90 minutes and might include CBT and DBT.
+After this, residents will have some free time to walk around the grounds or do fitness classes.
 Then comes a healthy lunch.

-After lunch, the residents might attend group therapy sessions where the patients can discuss their addiction and support each other.
-After these therapies, clients might attend additional therapies, such as art or music therapies.
+After lunch, the residents might attend group therapy sessions.
+This is where the patients can discuss their addiction and support each other.
+After these therapies, clients might attend art or music therapies.

-Then comes dinner, and after that, some time to discuss things with other peers in the group.
-Before bed, residents can enjoy some reading or meditation and they go to sleep.
+Then comes dinner, and after that, some time to discuss things with peers in the group.
+Before bed, residents can enjoy some reading or meditation.
+A good night’s sleep is perfect for healing the mind and body.

-The detoxification process can be a daunting concept: but don’t worry, we are here to help you every step of the way.
-Detoxification is the first stage of your recovery, and most people struggle.
+The detox process can pretty scary, but don’t worry, we are here to help.
+Detox is the first stage of your recovery, and most people struggle.

 This is why you chose our expert residential centres.
 We have decades of experience in treating a wealth of residents.
-Here is what you can expect from the detoxification process:
+Here is what you can expect from the detox process:

 During the first day, you'll get acquainted with everyone at the clinic: the staff, the doctors, the nurses, and other patients.
 You'll be introduced to your room where you'll stay during rehab.